-And here’s even more adorable circle zip pictures that some super fans shared with us in the Flickr pool:
+And here’s a few more adorable circle zip pictures that some readers shared with me:

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂